kaivalya18/MLPROJECT/README.md

 *   **SVM + HOG** is a good starting point, but can't handle lots of pictures.
 *   **The basic CNN** did the best (84%) because it could learn what was important from the pictures.
-*   **ResNet50** didn't do well because we didn't train it enough, and the pictures weren't great.
+*   **ResNet50** didn't do well because I didn't train it enough, and the pictures weren't great.

 Basically:

-👉 **The basic CNN** is the best for this project since the dataset size, how we processed the data, and the picture quality made it more suitable for this model.
+👉 **The basic CNN** is the best for this project since the dataset size, how I processed the data, and the picture quality made it more suitable for this model.

 ---